I May Be Easy, but I’m Not Cheap: How to Save Money on Pet Costs

 Save Money on Pet Costs By Cutting the Fluff

 Another way to save money on pet costs is to eliminate veterinarian, grooming or entertainment costs that are unnecessary.
 For instance, our indoor cat hasn’t been vaccinated against rabies/distemper in years.
 Call me a bad pet owner, but I just don’t see the point when she doesn’t leave the house.
 If you have some insight as to why she might be at risk for rabies/distemper, please share, as I’d be happy to reconsider for the health of our cat, Sunshine.

 Also, Fluffy does not need a new toy once a week, or even once a month.
-Get your food at the cheapest place possible, and stay out of the toy section when you’re there.
+While you’re shopping for pet food, make sure to stay out of the toy section as well so as to avoid temptation.
 Another option?
 Homemade pet toys.
 Take a rope out of the garage, cut a small section and knot it at both ends.
 Or head over to the local tennis court and search the surrounding grass for tennis balls for Fido.

 Not all vets charge the same, and not all stores charge the same for food, etc. When we needed de-wormer medication for our cats, we found prices on the Internet that ranged from $2.99 up to $80!
 After reading many reviews and visiting our local farm store, we settled on a $4.49 bottle that came highly recommended by both customers and a long-term store employee, and the bottle will last us for a good two years.
 I’m SO glad we didn’t just head out and buy the $80 stuff because of the great reviews.